maexled/mystrom-django-interface/README.md

 - `CHART_TYPE`: Specifies the type of chart library to use, either `apexcharts` or `uplot`.
 - `TZ`: Specifies the timezone to use for the Django application.

+The environment variables can be set in the `.env` file when running the application with docker-compose.

 ### Chart Types

 The `CHART_TYPE` environment variable specifies the type of chart library to use for the Django application.
 There are two options: `apexcharts` and `uplot`.
 Here are examples of what each chart type looks like: